jhussainGit/SmartEmailer/replit.md

 ProEmail AI is a fully functional web-based AI-powered email generation platform that helps users create professional, academic, and business emails across 30+ writing styles.
 The application uses OpenAI's GPT-5 model to generate contextually appropriate emails based on user inputs including style preferences, recipient information, LinkedIn profiles, job descriptions, and custom context.
 Authenticated users can save drafts for later use.
 The platform includes a Gmail-integrated contact form for user inquiries.

-## Current Status (October 23, 2025)
+## Current Status (October 24, 2025)

 All core features are implemented and tested:
 - ✅ Email generation with 30+ styles using GPT-5
 - ✅ Replit Auth authentication with admin support
 - ✅ User-specific draft saving and management
+- ✅ Email history tracking with auto-save for authenticated users
+- ✅ Word count and reading time display for generated emails
+- ✅ Regenerate functionality for creating email variations
 - ✅ Gmail-integrated contact form
 - ✅ Comprehensive FAQ page
 - ✅ Privacy Policy and Terms of Service (GDPR/CCPA compliant)
 - ✅ Responsive design with modern UI
-- ✅ Security: Draft deletion with ownership verification
+- ✅ Security: Draft and history deletion with ownership verification
+- ✅ Clean production code (removed debug logging)
+- ✅ Theme-aware 404 page
 - ✅ End-to-end tested and working

+Recent Improvements (October 24, 2025):
+- Added email history feature: automatically saves all generated emails for authenticated users
+- Enhanced email preview with word count and estimated reading time
+- Added regenerate button to create variations of the same email
+- Implemented Zod validation for all history API endpoints
+- Fixed 404 page to use theme tokens for proper light/dark mode support
+- Updated login page to accurately reflect available features
+- Cleaned up server-side logging for production readiness

 ## Ownership